I'm a provider

 Total artificial hearts with FDA-approved devices may be considered medically necessary as a bridge to heart transplantation for patients with biventricular failure who have no other reasonable medical or surgical treatment options, who are ineligible for other univentricular or biventricular support devices, and are currently listed as heart transplantation candidates or are undergoing evaluation to determine candidacy for heart transplantation, and not expected to survive until a donor heart can be obtained.

-Implantable ventricular assist devices with FDA approval or cleared devices may be considered medically necessary as destination therapy with end-stage heart failure who are ineligible for human heart transplant and who meet the following “REMATCH Study” criteria*:
+Implantable ventricular assist devices with FDA approval or clearance may be considered medically necessary as destination therapy with end-stage heart failure who are ineligible for human heart transplant and who meet the following “REMATCH Study” criteria*:

 In addition, patients must not be candidates for human heart transplant for 1 or more of the following reasons: